yclim95/active_record_migration_ex/README.md

     3.2) Able to explain and show critical points for database table creation 3.3) Able to explain and show critical points for model and database relation

-4) Able to arrange your Object Classes according to MVC frameworks
+4) Able to arrange your Object Classes according to MVC frameworks (Optional - Only when you have time)

+> **Note**:
+>
+> If you do not wish to pursue this section, you can squeeze everything inside your controller folder, leaving the
+> view folder empty.

+    4.1) Able to find information to learn about MVC models.
-    4.1) Able to arrange control type classes into controller folder.
+    4.2) Able to arrange control type classes into controller folder.
-    4.2) Able to arrange model type classes into model folder.
+    4.3) Able to arrange model type classes into model folder.
-    4.3) Able to arrange printer type classes into views folder.
+    4.4) Able to arrange printer type classes into views folder.
-    4.4) Able to operate all classes from all MVC folders.
+    4.5) Able to operate all classes from all MVC folders.

 # Objectives